Many of the scams we see today are variations on old tricks that have been around for decades.

 BoatUS has found that the three that follow are currently in wide use when it comes to buying boats.
 Bottom line: If anything seems unusual, proceed with caution.

 A bogus buyer will contact you with an email, offering to send a cashier's check or bank draft for the full asking price if you provide your contact information.
 At some point, the buyer will tell you that he/she must send you the check for significantly more than the purchase price and give you one of a number of bogus reasons why this is necessary.
 The buyer will then ask you to deposit the funds and send some portion of the money to someone else, often a phony shipping company.
 Unfortunately, the check is counterfeit, and you’ll be out the money you sent.

 The phony buyer will ask for your PayPal ID in order to send you a payment, again for substantially more than the purchase price.
 Shortly after that, you will receive a fake confirmation from PayPal with your user ID for more than the agreed purchase price, and the buyer will contact you asking you to forward the extra money to a shipper.
 Again, you'll lose whatever money you've sent.

 When you try to buy a boat, the seller will suggest using an escrow service and recommend something that sounds legitimate like escrowprotect.com or -googlemoney.com.
 But the realistic-looking website is the center of the scam: Once you transfer your money, you won't hear anything more about the boat, or the seller, ever again.

 Nearly all scams involve emails, and they often contain clues to alert you.
 Any one of the following is a warning, and two or three together should put you on high alert and make you proceed with extreme caution.

-- No concern over title/documents.
-If there’s no interest in discussing titling the vessel or in verifying the registration information or hull-identification number, they have no real interest in the transaction.
+No concern over title/documents.
+If there’s no interest in discussing titling the vessel or in verifying the registration information or hull-identification number, the person has no real interest in the transaction.